Tuesday, April 27, 2010

 At least the Barn Swallows down at the creek were being industrious, sweeping past the babbling current, perilous stunt-divers gleaning small gnats and bugs.
 They have a knack for making productivity look like play, an attitude even an industrious German can admire!

-Hiding among my hosta, blooms the dressed-up relative of Dutchman's-breechs.
-Golden Corydalis, Corydalis aurea is a native plant, that is not really native at all, at least not here in Ohio.
-So, forgive my "boarding house" reach- but this beautiful little number, found in western grasslands graces my gardens as well.
+Hiding among my hosta, blooms the dressed-up relative of Dutchman's-breechsCorydalis.
+This one is Corydalis lutea, a native to the Alps, but we do have a yellow Corydalis which is an Ohio native.
+So, forgive my "boarding house" reach- but this beautiful little number graces my gardens as well.

-Sometimes I just can't help myself from admiring "native" plants that stretch our boundaries.
-After all, plants don't carry maps, now do they?
+Sometimes I just can't help myself from admiring plants that stretch our boundaries, especially a stunner like this.

 1. What a nice way to reward yourself between your busy plannings for the upcoming weekend.
 I'm so excited, I can't believe it's almost here.
 See you soon!